vnery5/Microeconometrics/README.md

 - Panel methods and inference;
 - Difference-in-differences: classic design and recent developments;
 - Synthetic controls;
-- Inference with few treated units and clusters.
+- Inference with few treated units and clusters;

+and others.
+The codes in R include implementation of these methods, as well as Monte Carlo simulations to assess the properties of some of them.

+Problem sets are intelectual property of Professor Ferman and Professor Possebom; code is my own, based on guidance provided by the problem sets.